 - Customer support

-The process of taking your restaurant inventory may vary on which type of inventory management you’ll get.
+The process of taking your restaurant inventory may vary on which type of record management system you’ll get.
 And while par inventory sheets did their job, it won’t hurt to utilize a technology that could help you produce a more accurate result.

 Important Terms You Need To Know